wille/tor-login-faker/README.md

 ## Requirements

-- requests and stem, can be installed using "pip install requests stem"
+- requests, pysocks and stem, can be installed using "pip install requests stem pysocks"
 - Python 2 (currently, might change)

 ## Thanks to